ujjwx1/ujjwx1/README.md

 **❯ whoami**

-engineer who builds things that learn. i care more about the parts that break quietly than the parts that demo well — pipelines, failure modes, infrastructure. if a system works at 3am without me watching it, that's the goal.
+engineer who builds things that learn. i care more about the parts that break quietly than the parts that demo well like pipelines, failure modes, infrastructure. if a system works at 3am without me watching it, that's the goal.

 ---